 - See how large a tumor is and how far it has spread in people who've been diagnosed with breast cancer

 - Find out whether the cancer has come back after it has been treated with surgery or chemotherapy

 - See whether women’s implants have ruptured

 - Ovaries (women)

 A special kind of MRI called a functional MRI (fMRI) maps brain activity.

 This test looks at blood flow in your brain to see which areas become active when you do certain tasks.
-An fMRI can detect brain problems, such as the effects of a stroke, or for brain mapping if you need brain surgery for epilepsy or tumors.
+An fMRI can detect brain problems, such as the effects of a stroke, Alzheimer’s, or a brain injury.
+It can also be used for brain mapping if you need brain surgery for epilepsy or tumors.
 Your doctor can use this test to plan your treatment.

 Before your MRI, let your doctor know if you:

 No metal is allowed in the MRI room, because the magnetic field in the machine can attract metal.
 Tell your doctor whether you have any metal-based devices that might cause problems during the test.
 These can include: